 We spend a lot of time learning to produce music in piano lessons… but likely not as much time learning how to listen to it.
-And I think part of the reason this happens is because we assume that listening to music is easy; it seems as though it should just be second nature!
+I think part of the reason this happens is that we assume that listening to music is easy; it seems as though it should just be second nature!

 But do your piano kids actually know how to listen to music?
 How to get past the passive state of simply listening and truly hear what is happening in their music?
 Teaching piano kids how to listen to music simply requires giving them the tools and the know-how.
 And the spin-offs of having trained listeners will be noticeable in their own playing.

 Heard it!
-Is a Printable Piano Teaching Game
+A Printable Piano Teaching Game

 How to play: